denysfilipovskyi/fastapi-test-1/ProjectTaskDescription.md

 ### 5. Admin-Restricted Route

 Create a route accessible only to users with the admin role.
-This route should allow updating other users' attributes by their oid (ObjectId), excluding the hashed_pass field.
+This route should allow updating other users' attributes by their oid (ObjectId), excluding the password field.

 ---